Home > French Words > French Phrases > YOU ARE HERE

-Slow pronunciation
+Slow

-Normal pronunciation
+Normal

 It literally means:

-A long time ago, doctors thought people with a lot of “phlegme” (an old name for “mucus“) in their body were not very dynamic.
-With time, the word changed a bit to become “flemme“.
-And so “Avoir la flemme” (To have “la flemme“) means “To feel lazy“.
+A long time ago, doctors thought people with a lot of "phlegm" (an old name for "mucus") in their body were not very dynamic.
+With time, the word changed a bit to become "flemme".
+And so "Avoir la flemme" (To have "la flemme") means "To feel lazy".

 That’s why “J’ai la flemme” is translated in English as “I feel lazy” or “I can’t be bothered” or “I don’t feel like it“.